jdeath/CheckRoyalCaribbeanPrice/README.md

 ~~If anyone can figure out how to get the AccountID programatically, please do a PR.
 I cannot figure that out.~~ Thanks to anonymous for the fix!

-There is a free tool cloud-based that does price checks for beverage packages/excursions already and does not log into your account.
-You have to add your packages manually and it will not find special deals exclusive to your account: https://royalpricetracker.com/
+There is a free website that does price checks for beverage packages/excursions and does not log into your account.
+You have to add your packages manually and it will not find special deals exclusive to your account: https://royalpricetracker.com/ .
+Consider using that for a simpler solution.

 ## Install (Recommended, any Operating System, and you can edit code to your liking)
 1. Install python3 (3.12 works fine) `https://www.python.org/downloads/`